allenai/natural-instructions/tasks/README.md

 `task271_europarl_translation.json`| Translate bulgarian sentence into english language | Translation `task272_europarl_translation.json`| Translate english sentence into bulgarian language | Translation `task273_europarl_classification.json`| Given bulgarian sentence and corresponding english translation, verify that the translation is right or wrong | Classification
-`task275_enhanced_wsc_paraphrase_generation` | Given a sentence and an aspect, paraphrase the sentence changing that aspect | Text Modification
+`task274_overruling_classification`	| Given a sentence, classify it into overruling or non-overruling| Classification `task275_enhanced_wsc_paraphrase_generation` | Given a sentence and an aspect, paraphrase the sentence changing that aspect | Text Modification
 `task276_enhanced_wsc_classification` | Given a sentence and its paraphrase, decide what is the difference between them. | Classification